|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 In Michael Carneal’s case, the morning of the shooting, several individuals Michael had boasted to of his plans to do "something big" gathered at the prayer circle.
 When it appeared briefly that Michael would not carry out his threats, they appeared to lose interest, which frustrated Michael and appears to have strengthened his resolve to carry out his threat.

 Reflecting on the Tarasoff "duty to warn" case, how do you feel these cultural scripts interact with the duty to protect?
 Should an awareness of these social scripts be included in a risk assessment analysis of a troubled youth?

 Ellen, 16, was close friends with her cousin, Billy, age 14.
 Billy had had difficulty adjusting to high school, and was not very popular.
 Ellen stated, "Last week during gym, Billy put blue dye in Mark’s hair gel.
 Mark’s really popular, and I guess Billy was trying to be funny.

-On this track, we have discussed six cultural scripts that influence a shooter’s decision to commit a violent act.
-These six scripts are, changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.
+In this section, we have discussed six cultural scripts that influence a shooter’s decision to commit a violent act.
+These six scripts are changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.

-On the next track, we will discuss three factors that may prevent children from reporting threats from another student to adults.
+In the next section, we will discuss three factors that may prevent children from reporting threats from another student to adults.
 These three factors are violent language and the presumption of innocence, the adolescent code, and perceptual frames.

 Others who bought this School Shootings Course